UCaNLabUMB/SDR_Tutorials/Documentation/GNURadio_Basics.md

 Use QT GUI Range for on-the-fly adjustments in running flowgraphs.

 ### GNURadio Blocks to be Introduced

 * Float to Complex block
+The Float to Complex block in GNU Radio converts a stream of float (real) samples to complex samples by setting the imaginary part to zero.

 * Trottle Block
+The Throttle block in GNU Radio throttles the data rate of a flowgraph during simulations to avoid overloading the system.

 * Signal Source

+The Signal Source block in GNU Radio generates a simulated waveform to use as the input source for a flowgraph.
+It can produce different signal types like sinusoids, noise, analog waveforms, and data from files.
+The parameters of the signal can be adjusted as needed.

 * Qt GUI Waterfall Sink

+The Qt GUI Waterfall Sink in GNU Radio displays a spectrogram of the input signal data using a waterfall plot, enabling visualization of the signal in the frequency domain over time.

 ### Flowgraph Creations